openml/openml-python/README.md

 ```bash
 pip install openml
 ```
-Visit our Installation Guide for detailed instructions, including GPU support, Conda installs, and optional dependencies.

 ## :page_facing_up: Citing OpenML-Python

 If you use OpenML-Python in a scientific publication, we would appreciate a reference to the following paper:

 [Matthias Feurer, Jan N. van Rijn, Arlind Kadra, Pieter Gijsbers, Neeratyoy Mallik, Sahithya Ravi, Andreas Müller, Joaquin Vanschoren, Frank Hutter<br/>
 **OpenML-Python: an extensible Python API for OpenML**<br/>